 - Frozen dill may be used if stored in airtight containers, but flavor loss or change may occur.

-Don't use less salt or more water than the procedure requires.
+- Don't use less salt or more water than the recipe requires.

 - Use soft water if possible.